ratehub/openfaas-deploy-action/README.md

         │   │   └── handler.js
         │   ├── function-2/
         │   │   └── handler.js
+        │   ├── env-dev.yml
         │   ├── env-prod.yml
         │   ├── env-staging.yml
         │   └── stack.yml
         └── group-2/
             ├── function-1/
             │   └── handler.js
+            ├── env-dev.yml
             ├── env-prod.yml
             ├── env-staging.yml
             └── stack.yml
    ```
       Group and function folders can be named whatever you like, but function folder names must correspond exactly to the name of a function in the stack.yml in its group folder.
+      In addition, this method will only build, push, and deploy based on which files changed in the last commit.
+So if any files changed in a given function's folder, that function will be deployed.
+If the stack.yml file, or any of the env.yml files change, all functions will be re-deployed (but won't be rebuilt, and will instead use the existing docker images in your registry).

 2. Your GitHub repo must have access to the required secrets specified in the "Secrets" section below